Bob Peeters: Roda JC

 After winning the league title with Lierse, Peeters signed with Dutch Eredivisie club Roda JC under the Bosman ruling.
 There, he was united with fellow countrymen Joos Valgaeren, Gregory Delwarte and Peter Van Houdt.
 In his first season, the club from Kerkrade finished fourteenth, but after the arrival of manager Sef Vergoossen, Roda returned to mid-table.
 In 2000, Peeters also reached the KNVB Cup final with the club.
 In De Kuip in Rotterdam, Roda beat NEC 2–0 to claim their second ever cup win.
 Peeters opened the score after 18 minutes after heading in a free kick from Eric van der Luer.
 During the celebrations after the game, Peeters damaged the trophy which caused a dent still visible to this day.

 Vitesse

 In August 2000, Peeters signed with Vitesse for a fee of BEF 252 million – around €6.25 million – which made him the second most expensive Belgian transfer ever, only surpassed by Émile Mpenza.
 Earlier, Roda had rejected an offer from Ipswich Town.

 Under manager Ronald Koeman, Peeters impressed.
 Seen in Belgium as a technically limited footballer, was known in the Netherlands as an intelligent player with overview and strength.
-With Vitesse, he finished above mid-table two seasons in a row.
+With Vitesse, he finished above mid-table two consecutive seasons.
 In the 2002–03 season, Peeters and his teammates dropped far in the rankings.
 The club was in financial turmoil and many high-earning were allowed to leave.